Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/calculation-flow/auto-transactions/auto-transaction-filter-by-context-distinct-by-type-field.md

 # AutoTransaction.FilterByContextDistinctByTypeField

-Returns the Auto Transactions having keys matching the key(s) of the data source input row currently used as context, in addition to also filtering by the `Auto Transaction type` property.
+Returns the Auto Transactions having keys matching the key(s) of the data source input row currently used as context, in addition to also filtering by the `Auto Transaction type` property if specified.
 If you have specified the `Auto transaction type` property, you must use this API to avoid the possibility of getting multiple matches pr Auto Transaction type.

-## Parameters

-`includeFallbackValues` [Boolean](https://learn.microsoft.com/en-us/dotnet/api/system.boolean) (Optional.
-Default is 'false')
-Setting this value to true will include the fallback Auto Transaction row (if specified) even if exact matches were found.
-The fallback Auto Transaction row is the row where the "All Level" value is set on all key columns associated with dimensions.
-Use this feature if you want to define an Auto Transaction that should _always_ be created, in addition to specific ones.
+Note that the returned set includes rows matching by "*" / "All level" as well as items having fully qualified matches.

 ## Example